-The GHG emission is calculated as per the methodology outlined in the guidelines for Energy Efficiency Projects (Improvement of Existing Electricity Transmission and Distribution System)1 specifically.
-This methodology is applicable for projects that aim to reduce electricity losses by improving the existing transmission system by either reconductoring, controlling power flow, optimizing transformer locations etc. The key components are:
+The GHG emissions are typically calculated as per the methodology outlined in the guidelines for Energy Efficiency Projects (Improvement of Existing Electricity Transmission and Distribution System) specifically.
+This methodology is applicable for projects that aim to reduce electricity losses by improving the existing transmission and distribution system by either reconductoring, controlling power flow, optimizing transformer locations etc. The key components are: